madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 ```

 But, instead of using the notation `1/-1` for the entire width, we can also use our name mechanism.
-The named lines created a named area, which I can now reference as "full":
+The named lines `full-start` and `full-end` created a named area, which I can now reference as `full`:

 ```css
 body > * {